Start a conversation

 Best Time to Go

-Basically, its 2 days to the ruins and 2 days return on the same route.
+Its 2 days to the ruins and 2 days return on the same route.
 You have the option of hiking over 4 or 5 days.
-You will descend and then ascend well over 4,300 meters / 14,100 feet.
+Descend and then ascend well over 4,300 meters / 14,100 feet.
 There is no flat terrain on the route, its constant ascents and descents to the ruins and back.

 Breakfast is at Capuliyoc and lunch at Chiquiska, both on the side of the river that’s part of the Apurimac region.
 Once you cross the bridge over the Apurimac River, you enter the Cusco region.
-This is significant because the Cusco region has a big budget for supporting tourism, while Apurimac does not.
-The families in the Cusco region have received solar panels, cooking ranges big enough to cook for large groups and even monthly checks or supplies during the worst of the pandemic.
-The families in Chiquiska didn’t get anything during 2022.
+This is significant because the Cusco region has a big budget to supporting tourism, while Apurimac does not.

 The first day a is hike from Capuliyoc all the way down to the river,and then a hike up to Santa Rosa.